JavierBonet/design_patterns/creational/abstract_factory/README.md

 # Abstract factory
 ## Purpose
-The abstract factory patter is a creational design pattern which allows to create families of related objects without specifying the concrete classes
+The abstract factory pattern is a creational design pattern which allows to create families of related objects without specifying the concrete classes

 ## Structure
 This pattern is structured as follows: